 - Maintaining Healthy Parental Functioning & Psychological Well-Being; and

 - Protecting Children from Ongoing Conflict Between Parents.

 There is also an overview of the Legal Process.

 The program was launched in 2005.
-The various programs that are currently certified throughout New York State by the Program are set forth in the list of Certified Parent Education Providers (“Provider List”) on the left-hand side of this Home Page.
+The various programs that are currently certified throughout New York State by the Program are set forth in the list of Certified Parent Education Providers ("Provider List").
 This list is continually updated.

 In addition to court orders and referrals to certified programs in appropriate cases, parents can self-refer and agencies can refer them.